ltlbsteed/galaxy-docker-with-extras/README.md

 # galaxy-docker-with-xvfb
-Adds the apt package xvfb and it's dependencies to the standard base docker image that Meteor's Galaxy service provides.
+Builds on the standard base docker image that Meteor's Galaxy service provides.

+- Adds the apt package xvfb and it's dependencies
+- Adds dependencies required for puppeteer (headless chrome)